Replicable-MARL/MARLlib/docs/source/algorithm/ippo.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In IPPO, each agent follows standard PPO sampling/training pipeline.
-Therefore, IPPO is a general baseline for all kinds of MARL tasks with robust performance.
+In IPPO, each agent follows a standard PPO sampling/training pipeline.
+Therefore, IPPO is a general baseline for all MARL tasks with robust performance.

 .. figure:: ../images/IPPO.png
     :width: 600